I did not know the casinos have the power to stop an eclipse. As much power as Zeus and Hera combined.

 Today there was an occurrence that occurs only a few times every millennia, or whatever makes up a lot of years.
 I’m referring of course, to being able to fit into at least 80 percent of my wardrobe.

 That wasn’t it.
 Wait, it’ll come to me.
 Oh, yeah.
 There was an eclipse.

 For those not familiar with this term, an eclipse means the gods were moving the sofa and other furniture and the Olympian armoire blocked the damn sun, for cryin’ out loud.

 The little woman goddess was tired of seeing the same thing day after day.
 She sits at home while the hubby god plays golf, leaving her to stare at the four walls of Olympus.

-For someone who can spy on her hubby from anywhere in the world and catch him nailing a female bull, or whatever, at the fourth hole (snort), and then change said bull into Europe of all things, you’d think she’d be off having a LOT more fun with the girls.
+For someone who can spy on her hubby from anywhere in the world and catch him nailing a female bull at the fourth hole (snort), and then change said bull into Europe of all things, you’d think she’d be off having a LOT more fun with the girls.